atsuyaogura/inBook01/README.md

 -------------------------------------------------------------------------------------------------------------

-YNU Department of Architecture 3rd year
+YNU.
+Department of Architecture.
+3rd year

 I started Unity and C# 5 month ago.
 As an architecture student, I'm interested in designing space or environment, and lately VR space or environment has lured my interest.